AkiraBrahe/BTX_ExpansionPack/README.md

 - Search Denial missions may spawn mixed ComStar lances with a chance to include royal tanks.
 - Allied convoys in Escort Convoy missions are directly controlled by the player. **NEW**
 - Avatars fielded by elite Kuritan units carry a Kuritan banner (sashimono) in battle. **NEW**
-- The UI in combat now only shows the ammunition type when a weapon has multiple types of ammo.
+- The UI in combat only shows the ammunition type when a weapon has multiple types of ammo.
+- ATMs may fire indirectly and have a +2 accuracy bonus when firing in direct fire. **NEW**
-- Heavy Lasers now have distinct colors ranging from orange-red to golden.
+- Heavy Lasers have distinct colors ranging from orange-red to golden.
-- Changes have been made to address minor issues in the current version of BEX:
+- Some minor issues with some 'Mechs in the current version of BEX have been adressed:

 	<details>
 	  <summary>Misc.
 Fixes</summary>